 HVAC systems make your home comfortable all year round, they heat during the cold winter months and cool during the summer.
 The summer can be very hot and sticky should your air conditioner break down.
 Repairing an air conditioning unit can be very expensive, even if the fault is something minor.
 It’s always sensible to give the AC unit a quick once over yourself to see if you can save yourself a bit of money.
-This guide will look at some very simple DIY AC Repair tips.
+This guide will look at some very simple DIY AC Repair in Raleigh tips.

 Tip 1 – Check the Settings